EmeryCSI/CSI-244W24_GuidedActivity3/README.md

    - Visit `http://localhost:3000` in a browser to view the `index.html` page.
    - Go to `http://localhost:3000/support` to access the support form.
    - Test submitting the form and ensure the server processes it as expected.
+   - A `formdata.txt` file should have been created containing the information from the form.

 3. **Debugging:**
    - Troubleshoot any issues by checking the server console and ensuring all routes are correctly set up.

-Create a new commit with the message Guided Activity 2 Complete and push the changes to GitHub
+Create a new commit with the message Guided Activity 3 Complete and push the changes to GitHub

 If you have any questions about this assignment please reach out to myself or our TA for this course.